tobylockers/decks/README.md

     - The winner takes the other player's card.

 At the end of each game, the player with the most cards is the winner.
 The top players will be shown on a leaderboard.

+> [!IMPORTANT]
+> Usernames and passwords can be found in the 'details.json' file.